Coronavirus layoffs spark surge in state jobless claims

 Pennsylvania in January finally made the last payment on billions of dollars of bonds issued in 2012 to cover the unemployment fund debt from the last recession.
 But its fund remains in danger of insolvency, according to the U.S. Labor Department report.

 In Tennessee, new unemployment claims tripled over the past week.
-Michigan received four times as many jobless claims as had been expected on the first day of this week.
+Michigan's unemployment agency said Wednesday that it has received over five times as many unemployment applications as normal.

 New Jersey Gov. Phil Murphy said the number of unemployment insurance requests was so high at the start of this week that it crashed the state labor department's website.